 We are subject to the risks and uncertainties associated with a business with no revenue that is developing a novel medical device.
 We have incurred recurring operating losses and negative operating cash flows since inception, and we expect to continue to incur operating losses and negative operating cash flows for the foreseeable future.
 To finance our operations we will need to raise additional capital, which cannot be assured.
-Our operating plan may change as a result of many factors currently unknown to us, and we will need to raise additional capital or private equity offerings or debt financings, grants, collaborations, strategic partnerships or other sources.
+Our operating plan may change as a result of many factors currently unknown to us, and we will need to seek additional funds through public or private equity offerings or debt financings, grants, collaborations, strategic partnerships or other sources.
 However, we may be unable to raise additional capital or enter into such other arrangements when needed on favorable terms or at all.
-If we are unable to obtain funding on a timely basis, we may be required to significantly curtail, delay or discontinue one or more of our research or development programs, or we may be unable to expand or maintain our operations, financial condition and results of operations.
+If we are unable to obtain funding on a timely basis, we may be required to significantly curtail, delay or discontinue one or more of our research or development programs, or we may be unable to expand or maintain our operations, maintain our current organization and employee base or otherwise capitalize on our business opportunities, as desired, which could materially and adversely affect our business, financial condition and results of operations.